 Product Of The Pink Pound

 Pride events have gotten so big that they have started to attract attention from bigger brands.
-They see it as the perfect opportunity to offer their support… and also get lots of promo.
+They see it as the perfect opportunity to offer their support… and also get lots of promo in return.
 It’s not a hidden fact that lots of fashion brands, home brands, supermarkets and other miscellaneous stores use this month to produce a lot of pride products for the community.
 All scrambling to cash in on the ‘pink pound’.
 In recent years we have even seen huge corporations such as Barclays bank and Virgin become sponsors for specific cities prides.
 But amidst all this support, there is the question whether this is the sustainable way to help the LGBTQIA+ community?

 Rainbow Washout